dennisbartol/Character-Counter/README.md

 -The counting element is centered and aligned on the page horizontally and vertically, through (CSS) display: flex.

 Update Jan.
 15th '24:</br>

-Added regular expressions to deal with:</br>
+Added further regular expressions to deal with:</br>
   -spaces</br>
   -dots</br>
   -question marks</br>